mooreniemi/mooreniemi.github.io/_posts/2024-07-06-3-tools-engineers-underuse.md

 There's many tools engineers underuse, but I want to pick on three I don't see discussed often: dates, affect, and agency.
 By "tool" I mean exactly that, something you use to get something done.

+> A tool, to paraphrase George Polya, is a trick I use twice.

 # dates

 Dates are the first technology of civilization, and the ultimate